 If you drink soda or energy drinks often, you may want to drink water or chew sugarless gum after downing a can.
 Stimulating saliva production can speed up the remineralization process.

 If your teeth have become more sensitive in general, or in response to hot or cold foods or beverages, you may have acid erosion.
-To schedule an examination with Dr. Kirk Johnson at Excellence In Dentistry, call (907) 349-0022 today.
+To schedule an examination with Dr. Kendall Skinner at Excellence In Dentistry, call (907) 349-0022 today.
 We can use digital x-rays to assess the condition of your teeth and recommend treatment that will keep your enamel healthy and strong.

 We are a full-service cosmetic dental office with hundreds of satisfied clients in Alaska.
 We offer a variety of dental procedures including dental implants, clear braces, sedation dentistry and tooth whitening.Â We are located at 1000 O’Malley Rd, Ste 101 in Anchorage.
 We are working to raise awareness of the oral health dangers of acid erosion.
 We hope you have benefited from this Excellence In Dentistry blog article and look forward to your visit.